-The Coalition has elected to not use the 10% de minimis indirect cost rate for its federal programs and state projects for the year ended June 30, 2016.
+The Coalition has elected to not use the 10% de minimis indirect cost rate for its federal programs and state projects for the year ended June 30, 2017.
+The indirect costs rates used on the Coalition's federal programs and state projects are determined by the relevant federal or state agency.